timmcginley/Agile/Methodology/README.md

 ![Step 5](/Agile/img/Methodology/05.PNG)
 ### 6. Reverse engineer an instance of the system / artefact
 ![Step 6a](/Agile/img/Methodology/06a.PNG)
+#### 6b.
+Find the starting point - a tube?
 ![Step 6b](/Agile/img/Methodology/06b.PNG)
+#### 6c.
+Find feature A.
 ![Step 6c](/Agile/img/Methodology/06c.PNG)
+#### 6c.
+Find feature B.
+Consider if the design was 'growing' at would stage would feature B 'express' itself, would it be before or after the other features.
+Repeat steps 6c and 6d.
 ![Step 6d](/Agile/img/Methodology/06d.PNG)
 ### 7. Identify stages in the ‘development’ of the instance
 ![Step 7](/Agile/img/Methodology/07.PNG)